petrLorenc/petrLorenc.github.io/_posts/2017-9-27-Startup-Festival.md

 His recommendation about books:

 - everything from Steve Blank

+	- <a href="https://hbr.org/2013/05/why-the-lean-start-up-changes-everything/ar/1">Why the Lean Start-Up Changes Everything</a>
+	- Owner’s Manual: The Step-By-Step Guide for Building a Great Company
+	- <a href="https://www.udacity.com/course/how-to-build-a-startup--ep245">Udacity course</a>
 	- Lean Startup

+- everything from Alexander Osterwalder

-- Value proposition design: How to create products and services customers want
+    - Value Proposition Design: How to Create Products and Services Customers Want

 - Business model generation
-- everything from Alexander Osterwalder

 If we want to create a startup we should ask the hypothesis, doing an experiments about these hypothesis and then measure that the hypothesis are right/wrong.
 It is very important to speak with customer - they usually don't know what they want, but they can show you right direction anyway (atleast they can show you the wrong direction).
-You should not artifically create the problem to have the opportunity, but you should look for problems which are common (say most 3 common problem of your friend) and look for the oppportunity in solving them.
+You should not artifically create the problem to have the opportunity, but you should look for problems which are very common (say most 3 common problem of your friend) and look for the oppportunity in solving them.

 One of the definition of startup say that the startup is a "group of people" which ARE LOOKING for repeatable, profitable and stable entepreneurship intent.
 If they stop looking for new ideas and just improving one then it is company, not startup.